canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 #### `green`

  :green_circle: Scaling down might be safe to do.
-This is roughly equivalent to an `active` juju status.
+This is roughly equivalent to an `active` Juju status.

 It is imperative to check whether the node targeted for removal does not hold a primary shard of an index with no replicas.
 You can see this by making the following request and seeing which primary shards are allocated to a given node: